wwwaiser/real-estate-map-project/week-08.md

-# Important Notice for Students: Optimize Your Project Presentation with a Comprehensive README
+# Optimize Your Project Presentation with a Comprehensive README

 Dear Students,